sorukumar/literary-works/RamayanGoneWrong/RamayanGoneWrong.md

 Bharath’s gaze flicked toward the palace windows, where shadows moved like ghosts.
 “And yet, if he breaks, what will become of us all?”

 The silence stretched between them, heavy as the night.

-## The Messege

-Torches guttered in the courtyard as Raavani's envoys bowed.

-"Bharath's crimes demand blood," she said.
-The gold in his teeth caught the light.

-Ram's voice cut through the night.
-"I know Kumbhini.
-I know Bharath.
-I know what she dances for, and what Bharath stands for."

-The smile vanished.
-"You call our princess a whore?"

-Ram’s jaw tightened.
-He did not blink.
-“I call a fig a fig.” Ram's hand went to his chest.
-The pain was new—sharp as Kaikesi's gaze burning into his back.

 ---